JAX on NVIDIA GPUs Part 1: Fundamentals and best practices

 Extracting maximum performance from JAX on GPUs requires understanding both the compilation pipeline and GPU memory hierarchy.
 These optimizations can dramatically improve throughput while reducing resource costs.

-1. Compilation Strategy
+1. Compilation strategy

 # Compile once, reuse many times